-- Water vapour and methane time series and trends are different above and below about 20 km. - At higher altitudes both water vapour and methane time series show a pronounced QBO signature. - In the lower stratosphere, QBO signature is only visible in the water vapour data. - There is a phase shift in the water vapour QBO signal between upper and lower altitudes.

-- Potential water, the combination of methane and water vapour VMRs, is essentially conserved at higher stratospheric altitudes; the exceptions being some short-term events and a longer-term variation having patterns of about 5-6 years duration. - The QBO signal is also visible in the potential water data at lower altitudes until about 2009/2010 after which potential water increases slowly.
+- Water vapour and methane time series and trends look different above and below about 20 km. - In the upper altitudes both water vapour and methane time series show a pronounced QBO signature. - In the lower stratosphere, QBO signature is only visible in the water vapour data. - There is a phase shift in the water vapour QBO signal between upper and lower altitudes. - Potential water, the combination of methane and water vapour VMRs, is essentially conserved at upper altitudes except for some short-term events and a longer-term variation with a period of about 5-6 years. - The QBO signal is also visible in the potential water data at lower altitudes until about 2009/2010; after that potential water increases slowly.

-These observations are consistent with a separation of the stratosphere into two vertical regimes.
-The lower regime is mainly affected by the shallow (or lower) branch of the Brewer-Dobson circulation Butchart (2014), whereas in the upper part the deep (or upper) branch of the Brewer-Dobson circulation dominates, see also Fig. 1.
-According to the data of the present study, this separation occurs at about 20 km.
-However it has to be kept in mind that this is an approximate value and that the vertical resolution of the SCIAMACHY solar occultation data is about 4 km.
+These observations can be explained by a separation of the stratosphere into two vertical regimes.
+The lower region is mainly affected by the shallow (or lower) branch of the Brewer-Dobson circulation (see e.g. Butchart, 2014, and references therein), whereas in the upper part the deep (or upper) branch of the Brewer-Dobson circulation dominates, see also Fig. 11.
+According to the data of the present study, this separation occurs at about 20 km; however it has to be kept in mind that this is an approximated value and that the vertical resolution of the SCIAMACHY solar occultation data is about 4 km.